JerryTarus/together-culture/README.md

 - `POST /api/events/:id/rsvp` - RSVP to event

 ## 🗄️ Database Schema

+> **Best Practice:** Always use parameterized queries and never expose secrets in your code or repository.
+All user passwords are hashed and JWT secrets must be kept safe in your .env file.

 ### Core Tables
 - **users**: User accounts and profiles